kierandidi/kdidi_webpage/tools/_posts/2022-09-26-obsidian_zotero.md

   - Blue: definition/concept
   - purple: unclear

-To change this, you can go in your vault to meta > zotero > research note.
+To change this, you can go in your vault to `meta > zotero > research note`.

 ## Closing thoughts